akashacms/epub-guide/documents/5-structure.html.md

 ncx: { id: "ncx", href: "toc.ncx"  }
 ```

-In other words, you are to create a file matching the name you specify in the `toc` entry.
-The file named in the `ncx` entry is auto-generated.
+You must create a file that will render to the file given in the `toc` element.
+In other words, `toc.html.md` or `toc.html.ejs` or even just `toc.html` will serve the purpose.
+You do not need to create the `toc.ncx` file, however, as `epubtools` will auto-generate that file for you.

 The Navigation Document for the EPUB Skeleton is: https://github.com/akashacms/epub-skeleton/blob/master/documents/toc.html.ejs